abhijitlimaye/abhijitlimaye.github.io/_posts/2025-09-06-vibe-coding-anyone.md

 A fully functional task app with these features:

 - Add new tasks
+- All tasks saved to a sqlite DB
 - Home screen toggle: Card view ↔ List view
-- Filters: hide completed / show today’s tasks
+- Filters: Hide completed / show today’s tasks
 - Contacts picker to assign tasks to people
 - Share a task via Android’s standard share popup
 - App lock for added security